Bangladesh’S Political Crisis Culminates In Military Takeover

 (MENAFN- The Rio Times) After fifteen tumultuous years in power, Prime Minister sheikh Hasina stepped down amidst escalating protests.
 Her dramatic departure led to a military intervention.

-The crisis reached its zenith on Sunday.
+The crisis reached its zenith on a fateful Sunday.
 Protests resulted in nearly 100 deaths, marking one of the deadliest days of civil unrest.

 General Waker-Uz-Zaman addressed the nation on state television.
 He declared Hasina's resignation and the military's decision to establish an interim government.